ohler55/ox/README.md

 ## Release Notes

+### Release 2.4.1

+ - Made SAX smarter a little smarter or rather let it handle unquoted string with a / at the end.

 ### Release 2.4.0

  - Added Ox::Builder that constructs an XML string or writes XML to a stream